simplesmiler/rares/packages/rares-docs/docs/guide.md

 };
 ```

-As you can see, we export a function with `(App, Rares) -> Value` signature, with `Value` in this case being an array.
+As you can see, we export a function with `App -> Value` signature, with `Value` in this case being an array.
 The exact structure of this array is an implementation detail, so you should not worry about it too much.
-And the signature allows us to access things without requiring them directly, like the `Rares.Router` we are accessing here.
+And the signature allows us to access things without requiring them directly, like the `App.Router` we are accessing here.
 If you want details, read the [Loading](#loading) section.

 The `get` route above exposes the `GET /` endpoint, and associates it with the `index` action of the `home` controller,